 The Pandemic’s Effects on Women Around the World

-With a more traditional marketing client—like iRobot or Sonos—Sawyer Business School students do research, create surveys, conduct interviews, and crunch numbers to provide strategic recommendations to the company.
+Students in the marketing program often work with more “traditional” clients such as iRobot, SiriusXM, or Pandora.
+They do research, create surveys, conduct interviews, and crunch numbers to provide strategic recommendations to companies.
 With CARE, they used the same methods to come up with a different deliverable: policy ideas.

 What gave the project extra resonance is that the students in the capstone course collected data from their home regions: the United States, Puerto Rico, Taiwan, Vietnam, and India.
 And their conclusions were the same across the board: quality of life for women has declined during the pandemic, including negative effects on women’s mental wellness that may have gone under the radar.

 “What was interesting is that the cause of those mental struggles varied from country to country,” says Professor Pelin Bicen.
 In the U.S. and Puerto Rico, the stressor was financial issues.
 In India, it was relationships.
 Lack of child-care options was a pressure point in the U.S. and Puerto Rico, but wasn’t in Vietnam and Taiwan because of their collectivistic cultures, which prioritize the group over self.